fylgja/site/src/components/utilpack/index.md

 ## How to use

-The util pack out of the box commes with some commen used util classes.
+The util pack out of the box comes with some common used util classes.
 That can be used directly.
-See the docs for what is available.
-Or see the defaults folder.
+See the docs for what is available or see the defaults <!-- LINK -->.

 ## Config